 rhetorical theory and criticism;

 social change and movements;

 women’s studies/feminist rhetoric.

-I also offer workshops and professional development services focused on written communication in the workplace (Charlottesville-Richmond-Lynchburg, VA and Washington, DC area) as well as integrating career development or intercultural perspectives into the college curriculum.
+I also offer workshops and professional development services focused on effective written communication in the workplace (Charlottesville-Richmond-Lynchburg, VA and Washington, DC area) as well as integrating career development and/or intercultural perspectives into the college curriculum.

 Contact: Dr. Elif Guler Department of English & Modern Languages Longwood University Farmville, VA 23909 E-mail: gulere[at]longwood[dot]edu